Background

 • events that are reported to the ministry, including fatalities, critical injuries, complaints and work refusals.

-We use this data and data from sources such as the Workplace Safety and Insurance Board to help plan health and safety initiatives.
+We use this data and data from sources such as the Workplace Safety and Insurance Board to help plan health and safety compliance campaigns and initiatives.

 Construction program summary